vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

 !!! note

-    - To download the SST file again, delete the `download` folder in the space ID in the `data/storage/nebula` directory in the Nebula Graph installation path, and then download the SST file again.
+    - To download the SST file again, delete the `download` folder in the space ID in the `data/storage/nebula` directory in the NebulaGraph installation path, and then download the SST file again.
 If the space has multiple copies, the `download` folder needs to be deleted on all machines where the copies are saved.

     - If there is a problem with the import and re-importing is required, re-execute `INGEST;`.

 ### Step 6: (optional) Validate data

-Users can verify that data has been imported by executing a query in the Nebula Graph client (for example, Nebula Graph Studio).
+Users can verify that data has been imported by executing a query in the NebulaGraph client (for example, NebulaGraph Studio).
 For example:

 ```ngql
 GO FROM "player100" OVER follow;